glpi-project/plugin-translation-workflows/README.md

 ### Push / pull

-This workflow will update translations using Transifex CLI.
+This workflow will fetch the latest translations from Transifex and propose a pull request with the incoming changes.

-* Install the necessary dependencies for extracting translations.
-* Generate a `<plugin>.pot` file for translations.
-* `Push` updates to Transifex and `pull` translation files from Transifex.
-* Compile translation files to binary version (`.mo`)
-* Create `Pull Request` if necessary.

 You can use this workflow using the following Github Actions configuration.
 This workflow will require the `contents: "write"` permission to be able to create an update commit and the `pull-requests: "write"` permission to create the pull request.

 ```yaml
 name: "Transifex Push / Pull"